vindarel/lisp-journey/content/blog/Looking-for-a-lisp-web-developer.md

 maintainable, fast, bug-free, easily-deployable application with an user interface that answers the clients' needs.

-I demand that you have some experience in:
+I ask you to have some experience in:

 * Common Lisp
 * the web: HTML, CSS, web browser API